MicrosoftDocs/azure-docs/articles/container-service/container-service-kubernetes-jenkins.md

 - Docker Hub account to store and update images.
 - Containerized application that can be rebuilt and updated.
 You can use this sample container app written in Golang: https://github.com/chzbrgr71/go-web

-> [!NOTE]
-> The following steps must be performed in your own GitHub account.
+> **NOTE:** The following steps must be performed in your own GitHub account.
 Feel free to clone the above repo, but you must use your own account to configure the webhooks and Jenkins access.
 >

 ### Step 1: Deploy initial v1 of application